 Wanyu Lin, Ph.D.
 Candidate

-Wanyu is a third-year Ph.D candidate in the Department of Electrical and Computer Engineering at the University of Toronto.
+Wanyu is a fifth-year Ph.D candidate in the Department of Electrical and Computer Engineering at the University of Toronto.
 She received her B.Engr. degree in 2012 from Huazhong University of Science and Technology, China and her M.Phil. degree in 2015 from the Department of Computing, Hong Kong Polytechnic University.

 Wanyu enjoys reading, singing and jogging in her leisure time.
 She loves to explore new places and enjoys the natural beauties in the form of daily jogging.
-She have successfully completed her first 10K run in 2013 and her first half-marathon in the 2014 Standard Chartered Hong Kong Marathon and her first full-marathon in Toronto Scotialbank Marathon, 2017.
+She have successfully completed her first half-marathon in the 2014 Standard Chartered Hong Kong Marathon and her first full-marathon in Toronto Scotialbank Marathon, 2017.

 Hao Wang, Ph.D.
 Candidate

-Hao is a third-year Ph.D. candidate in the iQua group.
+Hao is a fifth-year Ph.D. candidate in the iQua group.
 He received both of his B.E. and M.E. degrees from Shanghai Jiao Tong University, in 2012 and 2015 respectively.
 During his Master’s studies, he worked as a research assistant in the Hong Kong University of Science and Technology for 14 months.